gophersource/gophersource.com/content/setup.md

 menu: main
 ---

-Before you can contribute to Go projects, you will need a working developer environment.

 1. **Install Go**<br/>

     **MacOS**<br/>
-    Download the [latest installer](https://golang.org/dl/) for macOS and run it.
+    Download the [Go 1.11 installer](https://golang.org/dl/#unstable) for macOS and run it.

     **Windows**<br/>
-    Download the [latest installer](https://golang.org/dl/) for Windows and run it.
+    Download the [Go 1.11 installer](https://golang.org/dl/#unstable) for Windows and run it.

     **Ubuntu**<br/>
     ```